Wool: Yarn

-Shoddy or recycled wool is made by cutting or tearing apart existing wool fabric and respinning the resulting fibers.
+Most commonly, before being turned into clothing or other items, wool must first be processed into yarn.
+Different types of wool have different characteristics and can be turned into different types of yarn.
+For instance, shoddy or recycled wool is made by cutting or tearing apart existing wool fabric and respinning the resulting fibers.
 As this process makes the wool fibers shorter, the remanufactured fabric is inferior to the original.
 The recycled wool may be mixed with raw wool, wool noil, or another fiber such as cotton to increase the average fiber length.
 Such yarns are typically used as weft yarns with a cotton warp.
 This process was invented in the Heavy Woollen District of West Yorkshire and created a microeconomy in this area for many years.

 Worsted is a strong, long-staple, combed wool yarn with a hard surface.

 Woolen is a soft, short-staple, carded wool yarn typically used for knitting.
 In traditional weaving, woolen weft yarn (for softness and warmth) is frequently combined with a worsted warp yarn for strength on the loom.

+After the yarn is made, it can be mixed with other materials and then woven or knit into the desired product.

+Apparel

+Any wool finer than 25 microns can be used for garments, while coarser grades are used for outerwear or rugs.
+The finer the wool, the softer it is, while coarser grades are more durable and less prone to pilling.
+Like silk, the proteinaceous nature of wool requires special detergents when being cleaned because laundry detergents made to clean cellulose-based fabrics often contain stain-removing enzymes that digest protein.

+Wool's thermal resistance supports its use in clothing for both cold and hot climates.
+Bedouin and Tuareg clothing includes wool for insulation from daytime heat and cold nights.
+Semigrease wool can also be spun into water-resistant mittens and sweaters, including garments associated with the Aran Islands.
+A small study of woollen underwear reported fewer heat and sweat rashes, which the researchers associated with moisture absorption.